jaymanmt/PMT/README.md

-email invoice in pdf both to enterprise and customer. about personal trainer page add referral code functionality to admin page

-change debug to False!
+email invoice in pdf both to enterprise and customer. about personal trainer page add referral code functionality to admin page email admin account when a purchase has been made change debug to False!